bw67-git/gpt-memory-service/README.md

 ## External Access

-To make this service reachable from the OpenAI platform, expose it using any tunneling solution you prefer.
+To make this service reachable from the OpenAI platform, expose it using any tunneling solution you prefer (e.g., ngrok).

-A common option is using a reverse tunnel such as ngrok.
 Any tooling choice is valid as long as it provides a stable HTTPS URL.

-> Installation steps and tunnel configuration are intentionally **not** included in this README, as they depend on personal tooling preferences and are not part of the core application.

 ---